jaxxa/ED-Embrasures/README.md

 #Change Log

 01.00.00
-*Initial Release
+* Initial Release

 01.00.01
-*Increased Cost and Time to Build.
+* Increased Cost and Time to Build.

 02.00.00
-*Alpha 14 Update
+* Initial Release for Alpha 14

+02.00.01
+* Reducing fillPercent from .99 to .70